-- 8.9 In regard to information obtained in your capacity as a council official, you must: - a) subject to clause 8.14, only access council information needed for council business - b) not use that council information for private purposes - not seek or obtain, either directly or indirectly, any financial benefit or other improper advantage for yourself, or any other person or body, from any information to which you have access by virtue of your office or position with council - d) only release council information in accordance with established council policies and procedures and in compliance with relevant legislation.
+- 7.1.
+In regard to information obtained in your capacity as a council official, you must: - a) only access council information needed for council business - b) not use that council information for private purposes - not seek or obtain, either directly or indirectly, any financial benefit or other improper advantage for yourself, or any other person or body, from any information to which you have access by virtue of your position with council - d) only release council information in accordance with established council policies and procedures and in compliance with relevant legislation.